tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

 packages in your distribution's package repositories.
 For Archlinux a simple `pacman -S nodejs npm` is enough.

 Hugo expected PostCSS and all plugins to be installed locally.
-To avoid installing them globaly on your machine we'll setup a npm package directly inside the site directory.
+To avoid installing them globally on your machine we'll setup a npm package directly inside the site directory.
 Answer all questions from npm as you like.
 You don't need to care about the entrypoint script.